GRC 20/20 CyberGRX Solution Perspective

-From the third party perspective, shared spreadsheets are eating up your valuable resources and providing limited value.
+From the third-party perspective, shared spreadsheets are eating up valuable resources and providing limited value.
 CyberGRX assessments use a smart, skip level logic approach, so they automatically calibrate responses—removing any redundant or irrelevant questions.
-And, once an assessment is complete, an organization can use The CyberGRX Exchange to proactively share it with any upstream partner they choose.
+And, once an assessment is complete, an organization can use the Exchange to proactively share it with any upstream partner they choose.
 Complete one assessment, share with many.

 The process and approach for third parties responding to information requests and due diligence on the CyberGRX platform is as follows: